housman

 Topics in this year’s Rousler are:

-• Bromsgrove Market in the 1930s
+• Bromsgrove in Old Postcards.

 Members will receive their copies shortly.
 Find a local stockist.